-13. Wh What version of SNMP introduced encryption and user-based authentication?
+13. What version of SNMP introduced encryption and user-based authentication?

 A. 1

-В. 2
+B. 2

 C. 2c

 D. 3

-14. Wh ich of these could you enumerate on a WordPress site using wpscan?
+14. .
+Which of these could you enumerate on a WordPress site using wpscan?

-Α. Plug-ins
+A. Plugins

-В. Posts
+B. Posts

 C. Administrators

 D. Versions

-15. ich of these tools allows you to create your own enumeration function based on ports ng identified as open?
+15. 15.
+Which of these tools allows you to create your own enumeration function based on pubeing identified as open?

 A. Metasploit

-В. Nmap
+B. nmap

 C. Netcat

 D. nbtstat

 16. Wh at underlying functionality is necessary to enable Windows file sharing?

 A. Network File System

-В. Common Internet File System
+B. Common Internet File System

 C. Remote procedure call

-D. Remote Method Invocation
+D. Remote method invocation

-17. Wh at is the IPC\$ share used for?
+17. 7.
+What is the IPC\$ share used for?

-Α. Process piping
+A. Process piping

-В. Interprocess construction
+B. Interprocess construction

 C. Remote process management

 D. Interprocess communication

 18. Wh at tool does a Java program need to use to implement remote process communication?

 Α. JRE

-В. rmic
+B. rmic

 C. rmir

 D. JDK

 - 19. Which of these passes objects between systems?

 - A. SunRPC

 - B. SMB

 - C. RMI

-- D. Nmap
+- D. nmap

 - 20. If you needed to enumerate data across multiple services and also store the data for retrieval later, what tool would you use?

 - A. Metasploit

-- B. Nmap
+- B. nmap

 - C. RMI

 - D. Postgres